pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is no measure of health to be well-adjusted to a sick society."
 --Jiddu Krishnamurti

+"In order to get better you change limits, and when you change limits you're gonna look bad and you're gonna fail.
+At West Point I learned that failure was never a destination.
+In other words, when you are knocked back, figure out why and then change.
+The other thing is that you're not gonna get there alone.
+Be on a team.
+Surround yourself with good people and learn how to listen.
+You're not gonna learn with you just talking, and when you do talk, converse.
+Don't make excuses.
+Figure out the solution, and you don't have to figure it out yourself."
+--Coach Mike Krzyzewski, as clipped in *The Bear*

 "Thanks to the Interstate Highway System, it is now possible to travel from coast to coast without seeing anything."
 --Charles Kuralt